shawntabrizi/rust-state-machine/src/38/template/README.md

 1. `mod.rs` - The entry point for the macro, where code is parsed, and then generated.
 2. `parse.rs` - The parsing logic for the macro, extracting the information we need to generate code.
-3. `expand.rs` - The expansion / generation code, which will write new code for us with the data provided.
+3. `expand.rs` - The expansion code, which will generate new code for us with the data provided.

 We will go through each of these more deeply as we include the macros into our code.